squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 ## Updates

+### April 2026

+- __April 13, 2026__: We added a section on why forking MkDocs isn't a viable path forward for the ecosystem – an excerpt of [ZAP 007], which analyzes MkDocs' architectural limitations.

+### March 2026

 - __March 27, 2026__: In [Talk Python To Me #542](https://talkpython.fm/episodes/show/542), Martin Donath shares the backstory of Zensical, and reflects on the lessons learned maintaining Material for MkDocs for almost a decade.

-- __March 22, 2026__: In _[The Slow Collapse of MkDocs]_, Florian Maas outlines the entire timeline of events starting in 2014 that eventually led to the fracturing of the MkDocs ecosystem.
+- __March 22, 2026__: In [The Slow Collapse of MkDocs], Florian Maas outlines the entire timeline of events starting in 2014 that eventually led to the fracturing of the MkDocs ecosystem.

 - __March 10, 2026__: We released 9.7.5, which limits the version range of MkDocs to `<2`.
 This ensures that your builds will continue to work, even if MkDocs 2.0 is released.